Words and Photos: Anne, 1st Keynsham Scout Group

-On Friday the Scouts enjoyed an evening of orienteering around the site followed by a sausage and
+On Friday the scouts enjoyed an evening of orienteering around the site followed by a sausage and chip supper.

 An entertaining evening was spent at the camp fire with the scouts taking turns to perform.

 Sunday saw the scouts enjoy the Tough Mudder Challenge itself.
 A river run with challenges along the way, then climbing through the spiders web, up the water slide whilst being washed back down with buckets of water, over the standing rope net, pushing a giant ball up the hill, and under the net to the finish line.

 New scouts were invested at the camp flag down and closure marking the end of a brilliant weekend full of fun and adventure.